Kubo and the Two Strings: Plot

 Going ashore to recover, Monkey explains that she and her sisters were sent from the heavens and ordered by the Moon King to kill Hanzo, but she arrived early and instead fell in love with him, whereupon she was ousted from the sky.
 That night, Kubo dreams of meeting his grandfather, who points him towards the "Helmet Invulnerable" in Hanzo's abandoned fortress.
 They travel there the next day, but realize too late it is a trap.
-Sariatu's surviving sister appears and kills Beetle, revealing that he is Hanzo, cursed by the Moon King for taking his daughter away.
+The surviving sister appears and kills Beetle, revealing that he is Hanzo, cursed by the Moon King for taking his daughter away.
 Monkey sacrifices herself, buying Kubo the time to use his instrument to vanquish the Sister, breaking two of the three strings on it.
 Little Hanzo provides insight to Kubo that the helmet is actually the bell at the village, and Kubo breaks the last string to quickly travel there.

 At the village, Kubo again meets the Moon King, who offers to take Kubo's other eye to make him perfect and immortal, but Kubo refuses.
 Angered, the Moon King transforms into the Moon Beast, a giant dunkleosteus-like creature, and pursues Kubo and the remaining villagers into the cemetery.
 When the armor proves ineffective, Kubo removes it and restrings his instrument using his father's bowstring, a strand of his mother's hair, and a strand of his own hair.
 Playing the instrument, he summons the spirits of the villagers' loved ones, to protect all of them from the Beast and to show the Moon King that memories are the strongest magic of all and can never be destroyed.
 Kubo and the spirits' magic strip the Moon King of his powers, leaving him a mortal old man without any memories.

 Spurred on by Kubo's stories, the villagers choose compassion and tell him he was a man of many positive traits, accepting him into the village.
 Kubo is able to speak to his parents' ghosts during the subsequent Bon ceremony, as they watch the deceased villagers' lanterns transform into golden cranes and fly to the spirit world.